sagemath/trac_to_gh/Issue 4755.md

 # Issue 4755: CremonaDatabase().number_of_curves() should work when the optional database isn't installed.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4755

 Original creator: mhansen